CarterButts/bbnam.mix/README.md

 Lee, F., and Butts, C. T. (2020).
 On the validity of perceived social structure.  *Journal of Mathematical Psychology,* forthcoming.

 Lee, F., and Butts, C. T. (2018).
 Mutual assent or unilateral nomination?
 A performance comparison of intersection and union rules for integrating self-reports of social relationships.  *Social Networks,* 55, 55–62.

+### Other

+This work was supported by NSF award SES-1826589.